sml156/when_pigs_fly/README.md

 # when_pigs_fly
 PiHole Whitelist

+Note:
-Note:I made this whitelist for me, anyone reading this should make their own based on their browsing habbits.
+I made this whitelist for me, anyone reading this should make their own based on their browsing habbits.
+Your welcome to use it but you really should make your own.

 # Update addlists